RFLATUL/BroCode/README.md

 ------------------------------------------------------------------------

-# Hardware and Software Reproducibility
+# Reproducibility & GitHub Quality

 A second team should be able to understand and reproduce the robot using the documentation provided in this repository.